 So why has the mainstream left not been able to develop an alternative, progressive view of national sovereignty in response to neoliberal globalisation?
 The answer largely lies in the fact that over the course of the past 30 years, most strands of left-wing or progressive thought have accepted the false narrative that nation states have essentially been rendered obsolete by neoliberalism and/or globalisation and thus that meaningful change can only be achieved at the international/supranational level, as argued by Yanis Varoufakis and others, when in fact these trends have mostly been the result of state-driven processes.
 Furthermore, most leftists have bought into the macroeconomic myths that the Establishment uses to discourage any alternative use of state fiscal capacities.
 For example, they have accepted without question the so-called household budget analogy, which suggests that currency-issuing governments, like households, are financially constrained, and that fiscal deficits impose crippling debt burdens on future generations.
 This is particularly evident in the European debate, where, despite the disastrous effects of the EU and monetary union, the mainstream left continues to cling on to these institutions and to the belief that they can be reformed in a progressive direction, despite all evidence to the contrary, and to dismiss any talk of restoring a progressive agenda on the foundation of retrieved national sovereignty as a ‘retreat into nationalist positions’ inevitably bound to plunge the continent into 1930s-style fascism.

 This, however, is tantamount to relinquishing the discursive and political battleground for a post-neoliberal hegemony – which, as we have seen, is inextricably linked to the question of national sovereignty – to the right and extreme right.
-It is not hard to see that if progressive change can only be implemented at the global or even European level – in other words, [clickToTweet tweet=”if the left’s choice is reactionary nationalism or progressive globalism it has lost the battle” quote=”if the alternative to the status quo offered to electorates is one between reactionary nationalism and progressive globalism– then the left has already lost the battle”].
+It is not hard to see that if progressive change can only be implemented at the global or even European level – in other words, if the left’s choice is reactionary nationalism or progressive globalism it has lost the battle.

 It needn’t be this way, however.
 A progressive, emancipatory vision of national sovereignty radically alternative to that of both the right and the neoliberals – one based on popular sovereignty, democratic control over the economy, full employment, social justice, redistribution from the rich to the poor, inclusivity, and effectively the socio-ecological transformation of production and society – is not only necessary; it is possible.
 This needn’t necessarily come at the expense of European cooperation.
 On the contrary, there is ample evidence that the vice-like grip of the single currency, by exacerbating intra-European divergences, causing widespread social devastation and fuelling national resentments on a scale unseen in the post-war era, is now endangering the beneficial aspects that have accompanied the formation of the European Union, as demonstrated by Europe’s reaction to the migratory crisis.
 The true value of the European project is in its capacity to deliver a rule of law throughout Europe and engender multilateral cooperation on matters such as immigration, climate change, human trafficking, and global concerns that single nations cannot solve alone.
 Returning to national governments the monetary and fiscal tools needed to provide for the well-being of their citizens would not undermine that sort of cooperation.
 On the contrary, it would provide the basis for a renewed European project – and more in general for a new international(ist) world order – based on multilateral cooperation between sovereign states.